Warby-Ovens National Park: Birds

-The Powerful Owl (Nonox strenua) is the largest species of owl in Australia measuring 60–65 cm from head to tail, and is listed as vulnerable in Victoria.
+The Powerful Owl (Ninox strenua) is the largest species of owl in Australia measuring 60–65 cm from head to tail, and is listed as vulnerable in Victoria.
 It is found across most of Victoria with the exception of the drier north west, and wetter mountain forests, however prefers old growth forests.
 The Powerful owl pairs for life and nests in hollow trees during winter, with the young remaining dependent on the adults until they are eight months old.
 The young disperse during the February and March of the following year to establish their own territories.
 They are opportunistic raptors, which prey on arboreal or semi-arboreal marsupials, including gliders and possums.

 The Box-ironbark ecological vegetation class is also habitat to the Swift Parrot (Lathamus discolour) during the winter months.
 The Swift Parrot arrives on mainland Australia between January and May, when it spends the winter in the box-ironbark forests feeding on the nectar of winter flowering Mugga Ironbark (E. sideroxylon), Yellow Box (E. melliodora), Yellow gum (E. leucoxylon), Grey box (E. macrocarpa) and White box (E. albens).
 Lerps, which are the sugary coatings of the psyllid insects that feed on eucalypt sap are also an important food source.
 The parrots depart in spring to return to eastern Tasmania to breed.
 The Swift Parrot, is one of only two migratory parrots in the world, and is the only member of its genus.